Toronto Blue Jays: Retired numbers

 Jackie Robinson's number was retired by every team in MLB on April 15, 1997.

 Soon after becoming the first person to be inducted in the Hall of Fame as a Blue Jay, on July 31, 2011, second baseman Roberto Alomar was the first person to have his number, #12, retired by the Blue Jays.
 However, #12 was unretired due to controversies surrounding Alomar.
 Jordan Hicks became the first Blue Jay since 2011 to wear this number in 2023.

 On March 29, 2018, the Blue Jays retired #32 in honour of Roy Halladay, who died in an airplane crash on November 7, 2017, becoming the second number to be retired by the Blue Jays.

-Level of Excellence
+Hall of Excellence

 In 1996, the Blue Jays instituted a "Level of Excellence" on the 500 level of the Rogers Centre, honouring "tremendous individual achievement."